jethar/faker.js/Readme.md

 ## Attribution

-To make the avatar images work, this package uses some of the generated images from https://generated.photos/ Not to be used in commenricla product.
+To make the avatar images work, this package uses some of the generated images from https://generated.photos/ Not to be used in commercial product or environment.

 ## Version Release Schedule